freakzlike/synci/README.md

 Feel free to create an issue for bugs, feature requests, suggestions or any idea you have.
 You can also add a pull request with your implementation.

-I would pe pleased to hear from your experience.
+We would be pleased to hear from your experience.

 ## License